So, what’s your type? No, we’re not asking about your romantic life… we’re asking about your skin type.

 Sensitive skin can be remarkably inconsistent—even if it’s fine one day, it can be irritated and red the next.
 It can have uneven texture, tone, and feel horrible.
 It can get clogged pores easily and vacillate between having excess oil and excessive dryness.
 In short, it’s a real pain and needs special attention.

 The name of the game for you is finding gentle products that will enhance skin tone--giving it that glow without further irritating it.
 A soothing serum that will brighten your skin while restoring its vibrancy is the way to go.
-Also, if you have irritation of some kind, consider using patches that just target and treat just the irritated area.
-That way, you’re not risking using new product on skin that gets upset easily.

 What ingredients should sensitive skin types look for?